 Nature connected therapy practices have been shown to be especially effective for both children and adults with ADHD.

-There has been significant research done on attention restoration therapy studying the effect on walking in the forests on improving attention and decreasing stress [6].
+There has been significant research done on Attention Restoration Therapy studying the effect on walking in the forests on improving attention and decreasing stress [6].

-5. Forest Ecotherapy
+5. Forest Therapy and Shinrin-Yoku

 There has been significant research done in Japan and South Korea studying how prescribed weekly forests walking improve both physical and mental health.